Zeeshan-2k1/Zeeshan-2k1/README.md

 <br/>

 ### About
-- 🔭 I’m currently learning 3D art and graphics using blender
+- 🔭 Learning, Building and Growing
 - 😄 Pronouns: He/Him

 ### Connect